 Set up for an automatic restart can be done by going into:

 DRI- > CONF > FULL > FLT- > ATR-

 Navigate to the FLt menu and set parameter Atr to YES.
 Hold down Enter for 3 seconds to make the change.

 Automatic restart, after locking in fault state, if the detected fault has disappeared and the other operating conditions permit the restart.
 The restart is performed by a series of automatic attempts separated by increasingly longer waiting periods: 1 s, 5 s, 10 s, then 1 minute for the following attempts.

 If the restart has not taken place once the configurable time tAr has elapsed, the procedure is aborted and the drive remains faulted until it is powered down and then powered on again.

 Only certain faults will permit an automatic restart.
 If the condition that caused the fault clears, and the run command is still present, the drive will restart.
 By default, the automatic restart will make multiple attempts to restart for 5 minutes before locking in fault.
 Longer time periods are available per parameter tAr.

-: This function requires tCC=2C and tCt=LEL (in order to resume running
+This function requires the parameter tCC= 2C and tCt= LEL (in order to resume running